What we do | SDG 5 | SDG 5 coordination

 What are SDGs?

 The SDGs (Sustainable Development Goals) are seventeen goals to make the world a better place by 2030.
 The SDGs have been agreed by the countries that are members of the United Nations (UN), including the Netherlands.
-The goals came about based on global input from organizations and individuals.

 The Sustainable Development Goals started in 2015 and will run until 2030.
 They are a global compass for challenges such as poverty, education and the climate crisis.
 They are the successors to the Millennium Development Goals, which ran from 2000 to 2015.

-Who are part of the SDG 5 Alliance?
+Who are the SDG 5 coordinators?

-How's the progress?
+What is the progress?

 read more